-- 1. We recommend that anyone who signs a petition dealing with an issue impacting a designated county must be a permanent resident and registered voter in that county or be a registered voter of the state who owns real property in that county. - 2.
-We oppose any legislation that weakens or eliminates the citizen's current initiative process.
-(2007) - 3.
-We support legislation to change the Washington State Constitution to require a two thirds majority of both houses of the legislature and the approval of the governor to override the vote of the people following the passage of an initiative.
-(2012) - 4.
+1. We oppose any legislation that weakens or eliminates the citizen's current initiative process.
+(2007)

+- 2. We support legislation to change the Washington State Constitution to require a two thirds majority of both houses of the legislature and the approval of the governor to override the vote of the people following the passage of an initiative.
+(2012) - 3.
 We believe it should be required that when gathering signatures for a statewide initiative not less than six percent (6%) of the signatures be gathered in at least twenty-six (26) counties and/or two-thirds (2/3) of legislative districts in the State of Washington.
 (2013)